Skip to content

 Scars

-The submental incision heals very well in most patients, becoming practically invisible in a natural fold.
+The submental incision heals very well in most patients, usually becoming discreet in a natural fold.
 Periauricular incisions, when necessary, are also positioned in natural folds and creases.

 Infection